“One of the most beautiful and moving experiences we have ever had. If you want to visit the Amazon, do it with Amazon Jungle Trips.”

 Learn moreLeticia is primarily accessible by plane from Bogotá, Colombia (approximately a 2-hour flight).
 From there, we'll take a 2-hour boat ride along a stretch of the Yavarí River, which is part of the Amazon River basin.
 We depart from Leticia every day at 9:30 a.m.

-"One of the most beautiful and touching experiences we have ever had."
+“One of the most beautiful and moving experiences we have ever had.
+If you want to visit the Amazon, do it with Amazon Jungle Trips.”

-Silvia Wimmer"We are a couple from Germany, both 29 years old, and we absolutely love to travel.
-This experience was truly one of the highlights of our journeys so far, and we can recommend it 100%! "
+Anna Sanchez“We are a couple from Germany, both 29 years old, and we absolutely love to travel.
+This experience was truly one of the highlights of our journeys so far, and we can recommend it 100%!”

 The Amazon can be visited year-round.
 There is no good or bad season—each time of year offers a different experience.
 During the high-water season, you can navigate deeper into the flooded rainforest; during the low-water season, hiking opportunities increase and beaches appear along the Yavarí River.